w3c/wcag2ict/comments-on-level-AAA-success-criteria.md

 <div class="note wcag2ict documents">

 This success criterion readily applies to player/viewer software application.
 This success criterion is problematic to apply to static non-web documents.
 It is possible for some non-web file formats to include interactive elements that are specific to the document and independent of the software used.
-Examples of non-web documents that can directly support context-sensitive include, but are not limited to, PDF forms, complex spreadsheets, and database source files.</div>
+Examples of non-web documents that can directly support context-sensitive help include, but are not limited to, PDF forms, complex spreadsheets, and database source files.</div>

 <div class="note wcag2ict software">